shb9019/megafauna-not-found/README.md

 ## TODO

-[] Generalize the implementation of SpriteSheet and Sprite [x] Remove all dependency on Kontra
+[x] Generalize the implementation of SpriteSheet
+[x] Remove all dependency on Kontra
 [] Add blow animation
 [] Add kill animation